giopolykra/giopolykra.github.io/aboutme.md

 The cheapest way to get your feet of the gound.
 This sport has aged much better than hang gliding especially since the invention of the speed flying with miniwings.
 I definitely want to start this sport.

 #### Skydiving
 Skydiving is in the family.
 I remember going with my father to the Megara dropzone in Athens where he did his AFF course.
-He stopped after 50 jumps thought.
-I plan to continue the tradition and move to 200+ jumps because then is when the real fun starts ...
+The real fun starts after the 200 jumps from what I understand ...

 #### Airplane Pilot licence
 Ever since I id some demo flights when I was 16 I am thinking of the time when I will be able to fly a plane on my own.
 Getting the  LAPL and then the PPL licence is on the to-do list!